International exchange on campus

 Kusuda

-This is a student group (International Exchange Student Staff) that promotes international exchange and intercultural understanding on campus.
-Their activities include planning and running events held at the International Exchange Lounge (2nd floor of Building E) during lunch breaks from Monday to Friday.
-They include introductions to their home countries by international students, games, an English Café, and this year, as a new initiative, they are also running an event called "Club Activities x International Exchange."
+We are a student organization that promotes international exchange and intercultural understanding on campus.
+Our activities include planning and running events held in the International Exchange Lounge (2nd floor of Building E) during lunchtime from Monday to Friday.
+These events include presentations by international students about their home countries, games, an English Café, and this year, as a new initiative, we are also holding an event called "Club Activities x International Exchange."

 2. What made you decide to join Team Colors?